 In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
 The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.2% of family-friendly neighborhoods in the state of Maryland.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.3% of the households here have four, five, or more cars.
 That is more cars per household than in 97.6% of the neighborhoods in the nation.

 Did you know that the neighborhood has more Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.9% of this neighborhood's residents have Scottish ancestry.